Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/comm_structure_directory_type.md

 ### Structure in COBOL

-If the user program is written in COBOL, the C-COBOL interfacing rules must be complied with.
+If the user program is written in COBOL, the C- COBOL interfacing rules must be complied with.
 Refer to the {{< TransferCFT/axwayvariablesComponentShortName  >}} delivered samples defined in ****exaus.cop****.